php-fig/fig-standards/bylaws/003-membership.md

 professional, up to date and impartial.
 * Moderate discussions on github, the mailing list and IRC channels to ensure that an appropriate environment is maintained
+* Should there be a FIG meeting at a conference or other ad hoc gathering any Secretary in attendance should take notes to report back to the mailing list.

 ### Access and Abilities